To capture the movement of the moon in a so-called timestack image

 8. Capture the scenery

 Exposing for the moon will almost certainly under-expose the foreground to near-blackness, so take a final shot to expose for the foreground.
 Extend your shutter speed to around 10 seconds, take a test shot, and adjust the shutter speed as needed for a correct exposure.

-STEP BY STEP: Create your moonstack
+Step-by-step guide: Create your moonstack

 Open Photoshop, and go to File>Script>Load Files into Stack.
 Browse to and then select all of your moonstack files, then click on Open.
 Click on OK.
 You’ll see all your photos stacked in the Layers palette.

 Change the top layer’s blending mode to Lighten.
 Right-click on the layer and pick Copy Layer Style.
 Go to Select, and click on All Layers.
 Right-click on any layer and choose Paste Layer Style to blend your layers.